-After helping to establish The Episcopal School of Acadiana in his role as Assistant Head, Tom became Head of School at Seabury Hall in Hawaii and led the turn-around of that school by increasing enrollment eighty percent and securing the school’s first seven figure gifts.
+After helping to establish The Episcopal School of Acadiana in his role as Assistant Head, Tom became Head of School at Seabury Hall in Hawaii and led the turn-around of that school by increasing enrollment eighty percent and securing the school’s first seven-figure gifts, including an $18 million bequest.

 In 1997 Tom was appointed Head of School at the Rivers School outside of Boston.
 Using the skills and knowledge of leadership that he had honed in Hawaii, Tom led a transformation of Rivers into a top day school in the Boston area.
 The school’s enrollment grew by fifty-five percent, it raised over $63 million, and the average SAT scores (reading and math) increased by over 140 points.
 In gratitude for his efforts, the Board of Trustees established the Thomas P. Olverson Prize and the Thomas P. Olverson Scholarship for a disadvantaged student coming from a tuition free Episcopal school in Dorchester.